mpessotto-endpoint/end-point-blog/2025/07/a-rusty-web.md

 }
 ```

-You need be careful to be consistent with the values you are declaring
+You must be consistent with the values you are declaring and
-and returning, and take care of the mutability and the borrowing of
+returning, and take care of the mutability and the borrowing of the
-the values.
-In Rust you can't have a piece of memory which can be
+values.
+In Rust you can't have a piece of memory which can be modified
-modified in multiple places.
-If you pass the value to a function,
+in multiple places.
+If you pass the value to a function, *normally*
-*normally* you can't use it any more.
-This is without a doubt a *big
+you can't use it any more.
+This is without a doubt a *good thing*.
+For
-and good thing*.
-When in Perl for example you pass a reference of hash
+example, when in Perl you pass a reference of hash to a function, you
-to a function, you don't know what happens to it.
-Things can be
+don't know what happens to it.
+Things can be modified as a side
-modified without noticing, and you are going to realize later at
+effect, and you are going to realize later at debugging time why that
-debugging time why that piece of data is not what you expect.
+piece of data is not what you expect.

 In the Rust land, everything feels under strict control, and the
 compiler throws errors at you which most of the times are making